iancharles/cloudbuster/README.md

 ## An interactive tool for creating Cloudformation Templates

 ### Prerequisites
-- Python 3.7 needs to be installed (it does not need to be you default Python install)
+- Python 3.7 needs to be installed (it does not need to be your default Python install)
 - Pipenv
+- AWS CLI needs to be installed and configured.
+    - Profiles need to be set up in ~/.aws/config

 If using Python 3.7 and Pipenv are installed, you can create a virtualenv for this project by running the following command: